Ethanhuang17/cs199fp/README.md

 # cs199
-# Our purpose is to set up a simple timer.
+# Our purpose is to set up a simple WEB.